stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 Whenever you finish a long rest, roll a die.
 You gain access to the below based on whether you rolled and even or odd number on the die:

-**Boon (even).** As a free action on your turn you may grant a creature that you can see within 30 feet of you +1d to their next attack roll or skill check.
+**Boon (even).** Once per round, as a free action on your turn, you may grant a creature that you can see within 30 feet of you +1d to their next attack roll or skill check.

-**Doom (odd).** As a free action on your turn you may grant a creature that you can see within 30 feet of you -1d to their next attack roll or skill check.
+**Doom (odd).** Once per round, as a free action on your turn you may grant a creature that you can see within 30 feet of you -1d to their next attack roll or skill check.

-You can use this free action a number of times equal to your spellcasting attribute modifier, though only one use per round.
+You can use this free action a number of times equal to your spellcasting attribute modifier.
 You regain all expended uses when you finish a long rest.

 ### The Magician